 09:00 am - Visit The Clérigos Church Tower

-After you've grabbed a coffee and a pastry from yet another amazing coffee shop (there are many in Porto), head to Torre dos Clerigos.
-Be warned though that this is not just another church, the Clérigos Tower can be seen from almost anywhere around the city centre as it sits on top of a hill, the “hill of the hanged men”, where the executed prisoners were buried, and is a famous landmark of the city.
-You can climb the tower's 200 steps for some awesome views for a small fee.
-The interior of this church is also beautifully decorated.
-Bring some water with you and comfortable shoes for the climb to the top.
+Once you've picked up a coffee and a pastry from one of Porto's many fantastic coffee shops, make your way to Torre dos Clérigos.
+Be aware that this isn't just any church; the Clérigos Tower is visible from nearly anywhere in the city centre as it stands atop a hill known as the “hill of the hanged men”, where executed prisoners were laid to rest, is a well-known city landmark.
+For a small fee, you can ascend the tower's 200 steps for some incredible views.
+The church's interior is also beautifully adorned.
+Remember to bring water and wear comfortable shoes for the climb to the top.

 11:00 am - Enjoy The View And Take Some Awesome Photos From Miradouro Da Vitoria

-Miradouro is the Portuguese word for viewpoint, which are usually built on high ground, and these are a must in any Portuguese whenever one is present.
+Miradouro is the Portuguese word for viewpoint, which is usually built on high ground, and these are a must in any Portuguese whenever one is present.
 The Miradouro da Vitoria is no exception.
-Within walking distance from Torre Do Clerigos, the view over the Ribeira from here is a great way to take in some of the main sights such as the Dom Luis bridge and the Se & Bishop's Palace all standing above the patchwork of terracotta roofs below.
+Within walking distance from Torre Do Clerigos, the view over the Ribeira from here is a great way to take in some of the main sights, such as the Dom Luis bridge and the Se & Bishop's Palace, all standing above the patchwork of terracotta roofs below.

 12 o'clock - Visit Porto's Cathedral - Se Do Porto